How to Test Soil pH

 Using a Digital pH Meter

-- Collect soil samples from different areas of your garden.
+- Collect soil samples from different areas.

-- Mix the soil samples for a balanced representation.
+- Mix for a representative reading.

 - Moisten the soil with distilled water.

-- Calibrate the pH meter following the manufacturer’s instructions.
+- Calibrate the meter per manufacturer instructions.

-- Record the pH value in your notebook.
+- Record the result in your notebook.

 Interpreting Soil pH Results

-- pH 6-7: Slightly acidic to neutral, ideal for most vegetables and garden plants.
+- pH 6-7: Slightly acidic to neutral.
+Ideal for most vegetables and garden plants.

 Adjusting Soil pH